 - Illegal Maritime Arrivals who lived in the community on a Bridging visa E or who resided in community detention, aside from unaccompanied minors

 - other asylum seekers who lived in the community, including in community detention.

 All unaccompanied humanitarian minors are exempt from this change.
-Most people granted protection in an Immigration Detention Facility also remain eligible for the HSS program.
+Most people granted protection in an Immigration Detention Facility also remain eligible for the HSS programme.

 People affected by the change will remain eligible for:

-- services funded by the Settlement Grants Program
+- services funded by the Settlement Grants Programme

 - English classes under the Adult Migrant English Program

 - Complex Case Support, if assessed by the department as having multiple, complex needs affecting their settlement

 - torture and trauma counselling under the Programme of Assistance for Survivors of Torture and Trauma, which is administered by the Department of Health and Aging.